KonradHoeffner/tempoguide/index.md

 Playing fast is important because it lets you slow down and take your time with hard, game-deciding decisions.
 Practice your Ponders, land drops, short cuts and using F6 at strategic moments where you don't give up bluff equity.
 It's the same in paper; play fast (and make your opponent play fast as well using the judge) from turn 1 of the game.
-We should not cheat with slowplay and then when game two finishes with 8 minutes on the clock start playing fast there.
+We should not cheat with slow play and then when game two finishes with 8 minutes on the clock start playing fast there.

 ## General Deck Advice